 Head to the National Christmas Tree Monday to Thursday evening to avoid the crowds.
-Plan about an hour for your visit to give you enough time to see everything.
-You’ll want to snap pictures, visit the state and territory trees, watch the miniature trains, and enjoy the nightly entertainment.
+Plan about a 30 to 45 minutes for your visit to give you enough time to see everything.
+You’ll want to snap pictures, visit the state and territory trees, and watch the miniature trains.
 Plus, I always like to linger at each state and territory tree to enjoy the ornaments made by the local children from that location.

 Dress for the Weather

 December in the District is all kinds of unpredictable in terms of weather.
 However, one thing is for sure: The National Christmas Tree is out in the elements and is a few blocks from an inside escape.
 Bundle up if it is particularly cold or those few blocks will feel like miles.